Purge a page from cache

-To flush our origin, ssh onto each cache and draft_cache box in turn and run the following Fabric command:
+To flush our origin, ssh onto each cache and draft_cache box in turn and run the following command:

 Once this is done move on to Fastly.
 This can only be done through the Fastly UI - if you don’t have access, speak to a member of the senior tech team.

 Within the UI you reach the purge all functionality.